-Component name (and result) Used image features Function lower.
-Bright Cloud (cloud filled) R0.6 T3.7T12 Screens all sufficiently bright clouds, requiring high reflectance in 0.6μm channel and minimum difference in 3.7μm - 12μm channel.
+Component name Used image Function (and result) features trying to account for this, so that it will be harder for a pixel to be classified as cloudy as the t11-t12 threshold gets lower.
+Bright Cloud (cloud filled) R0.6 T3.7T12 Screens all sufficiently bright clouds, requiring high reflectance in $0.6\mu$ m channel and minimum difference in $3.7\mu$ m - $12\mu$ m channel.
 Bright Cloud Sea (cloud filled) R0.6 T11 Screens all sufficiently bright clouds, requiring high reflectance in 0.6μm channel and cold cloud tops according to T11.
 This test has marginal effect, if any, since the introduction of more effective daytime tests over sea in v2014.
 See above.
 For the same reason the test utilise rather conservative threshold offsets in T11 to avoid misclassifying clear pixels as cloudy.
 Bright Cloud R1.3 R1.3 ciwv If there is at least some water vapour.
 And there is some reflection in R1.3 it should be a cloud.
 Bright Cloud R1.6 (cloud filled) R0.6 QR1.6 T11Ts Screens all sufficiently bright clouds, requiring high reflectance in both channels, 0.6μm and 1.6μm.
 The R1.6 threshold is linear in the secant of the satellite zenith angle and is higher in the forward scattering regime.
 Bright Cloud R1.6 (cloud filled) R0.6 QR1.6 T11Ts Screens all sufficiently bright clouds, requiring high reflectance in both channels, 0.6μm and 1.6μm.
 The R1.6 threshold is linear in the secant of the satellite zenith angle and is higher in the forward scattering regime.
-Bright Cloud R1.6 No Sunglint Sea (cloud filled) R0.6 R0.9 QR1.6R0.6 T11 Screens all sufficiently bright clouds, requiring high reflectance in both channels, $0.6\mu m$ and $1.6\mu m$ .
+Bright Cloud R1.6 No Sunglint Sea (cloud filled) R0.6 R0.9 QR1.6R0.6 T11 Screens all sufficiently bright clouds, requiring high reflectance in both channels, 0.6μm and 1.6μm .
 Applied outside potential sunglint areas.
 The R1.6/R0.6 threshold is static and set to 0.32.
-Bright Cloud R1.6 T11Tsur No Sunglint (cloud filled) R0.6 QR1.6R0.6 T11Ts Screens all sufficiently bright clouds, requiring high reflectance in both channels, 0.6μm and 1.6μm.
-Applied outside potential sunglint areas.
-The R1.6/R0.6 threshold is static and set to
+Bright Cloud R1.6 T11Tsur R0.6 Screens all sufficiently bright clouds, requiring high reflectance in both

-EUMETSAT Satellite Application Facility to NoWCasting & Very Algorithm Theoretical Basis Document for the Cloud Mask of Code: NWC/CDOP3/PPS/SMHI/SCI/ATBD/CloudMask Issue: 2.1 Date: 13 December 2018 Short Range Forecasting the NWC/PPS File: NWC-CDOP3-PPS-SMHI-SCI-ATBD-CloudMask_v2_1 Page: 39/74
+EUMETSAT Satellite Application Facility to NoWCasting & Very Short Range Forecasting Algorithm Theoretical Basis Document for the Cloud Mask of the NWC/PPS Code:NWC/CDOP3/ Issue: 3.0 File: NWC-CDOP3-PF Date: 26 April 2021 BD-CloudMask_v3_0 Short Kunge Forecusting Page: 41/75